uswds/uswds-site/_components/utilities/layout-grid.md

 <div markdown="1" class="font-sans-6 measure-3">
 <h2 id="sass-mixins">Sass mixins</h2>
-When using the source Sass files, you have the option of using Sass variables and mixins to create custom, semantic, and responsive page layouts.
-Our predefined grid classes use these same variables and mixins to provide a whole suite of ready-to-use classes for fast responsive layouts.
+When generating your CSS from USWDS source files, you have the option of customizing many system defaults by modifying project theme variables.
+USWDS also provides grid mixins for adding grid functionality to custom semantic component CSS.

 ### Variables
 Variables and maps determine the number of columns, the gutter width, and the media query point at which to begin floating columns.
 We use these to generate the predefined grid classes documented above, as well as for the custom mixins listed below.